davola/Symfony-REST-Movies/README.md

 ## Conclusion

 I hope I'm not forgetting anything.
-It was hard to get the time needed to accomplish all this having a full time daily job, 3 kids and a wife. (and 2 cats 😄😸)
+Didn't want to write comments on the code, as it seems to be ease to understand and short, but I can add
+comments on the code if you want me to walk you through it.

 I have tested this many times, but you know, if anything fails, please don't hesitate to contact me.
+(I left my email on the bottom)

+There is still lots of room to keep improving it, like normalizing the error handling (I did something quick, just to
+avoid having 500 errors on some validations), and optimizing the model to avoid having duplicated entities with the same
+value, but nothing that is fairly simple to add just having more time to spend to.

+I have to say It was hard to get the time needed to accomplish all this having a full time daily job, 3 kids and a wife. (and 2 cats 😄😸)

 Thanks a lot!

 Diego.
 davola@underscreen.com